freebeer0/how-to-use-private-tor-obfs4-bridges/README.md

 The first thing you need is the "bridge line" of a private Tor obfs4 bridge.
 Store the bridge line in a text editor such as Gedit, TextEdit, Notepad, or Notepad++.

 You can [create your own private obfs4 Tor bridge](https://freebeer0.blogspot.com/2019/06/private-obfs4-tor-bridge.html) on a virtual private server (VPS).
 This process creates a bridge line for you.
+Alternatively, you can obtain a bridge line from a friend.

 Bridge lines are long, so make sure you copy all the way from the initial `obfs4` to the final `iat-mode=0`.